Nicol Allan: Biography

 Nicol Allan was born in Los Angeles in 1931 of Scottish immigrant parents.
 His father worked as a streetcar conductor until his death of tuberculosis, soon after his son's birth.
 Nicol Allan and his mother also contracted tuberculosis and he spent two years strapped flat on a Bradford frame after two spinal operations at the age of five.
 He then lived in a foster home for several years before returning to live with his family.

 Allan was entirely self-trained as an artist and he did not attend university other than one term at Los Angeles City College.
 However, he had a work accepted in an open national competition organized by the Los Angeles County Museum at the age of 19 and he spent the rest of his life work as an artist.
 In 1963, he married Sarah (Meyers) Allan.
-They lived where her career as a sinologist took them: California, the UK, and then the US again.
+They lived where her career as a sinologist took them: California, the United Kingdom, and then the United States again.
 He died in Hanover, New Hampshire in 2019.
 Although his work was exhibited in Los Angeles, New York, and London, and his work is in private and public collections, he lived reclusively and had little direct personal contact with the art world.